sitespeedio/sitespeed.io/docs/_posts/2019-01-21-sitespeed.io-8.0-and-browsertime.4.0.md

 ## Testing multiple pages within a browser session
 <img src="{{site.baseurl}}/img/user-journey.png" class="pull-right img-big" alt="The user journey" width="250">

 In versions prior 8.0 you could test one page with the browser cache cleared, you could use a ```--preURL``` to pre warm the browser cache or a script, but you could only test one page at a time.
-With the new version you can pass on multiple URLs and choose to access them one by one within the same browser session without clearinbf the cache.
+With the new version you can pass on multiple URLs and choose to access them one by one within the same browser session without clearing the cache.

-Lets say tou want to test the following user journey: A user first visits the start page [https://www.sitespeed.io](https://www.sitespeed.io) then to [https://www.sitespeed.io/documentation/ ](https://www.sitespeed.io/documentation/) and last try out the [https://www.sitespeed.io/documentation/sitespeed.io](https://www.sitespeed.io/documentation/sitespeed.io/) page.
+Lets say tou want to test the following user journey: A user first visits the start page [https://www.sitespeed.io](https://www.sitespeed.io) then[https://www.sitespeed.io/documentation/ ](https://www.sitespeed.io/documentation/) and last goes to the [https://www.sitespeed.io/documentation/sitespeed.io](https://www.sitespeed.io/documentation/sitespeed.io/) page.

-You can do that now by just addin the ```--multi``` parameter:
+You can do that now by just adding the ```--multi``` parameter:

 ~~~bash
 docker run --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io:{% include version/sitespeed.io.txt %} --multi https://www.sitespeed.io https://www.sitespeed.io/documentation/ https://www.sitespeed.io/documentation/sitespeed.io/